engineblock/engineblock-docs/docsrc/content/parameters/parameter_usage.md

 Universal activity parameters are understood by all activities because they are part of the core API.
 Universal params include type*, *alias*, and *threads*, for example.
 Parameters that are universal should be documented as such anywhere they are mentioned.
-These parameters are explained individually in the [Parameter Index](/user-guide/parameter_index/)
+These parameters are explained individually in the [Activity Params](../activity_params)

 ### Dynamic Params